Abdulmumin1/yaqeen.me/src/routes/blog/posts/tcp-ip-under-the-hood.md

 **Before you go:**

 I'm building [commentrig](https://www.commentrig.com), a platform that allow you to integrate a robust comment system to your website.
-Offering a package for all your favorite frameworks.
+Offering a natic package for all your favorite frameworks.

-Join the waitlist here: [commentrig.com/waitlist](https://commentrig.com/waitlist)
+Join the waitlist here: [commentrig.com/waitlist](https://www.commentrig.com/waitlist)

 **Stay super awesome 🫶🏾.**